gildahl/arcadeEIP/README.md

 game-first rather than menu-first.
 This is achieved in arcadeEIP by defaulting to always have a live game running in its native attract mode while in standby, and auto-switching that game periodically in user-determined ways (think of it as a playable screensaver).
-The key outcome being that there is always a game ready for immediate play by just dropping in a token and/or pressing the start button.
+The key outcome being that there is always a fresh game ready for immediate play by just dropping in a token and/or pressing the start button.

 To achieve the second goal--less friction when selecting and changing games--the answer was to (a)